 \section{Introduction}

 Training data is fundamental to the development and scaling of large language models (LLMs) \cite{ref1}, as the quality, quantity, and coverage of the corpus directly shape a model’s generalization and downstream performance \cite{ref2,ref3}.
 As data collection, cleaning, and annotation are costly, the research and industrial communities increasingly treat training data itself as a core asset \cite{ref8,ref9}.
 Moreover, training corpora often contain proprietary or sensitive information \cite{ref10,ref11}, reinforcing the need to safeguard their ownership and authorized use.\\ To address these concerns, data watermarking has emerged for detecting unauthorized data usage and protecting Intellectual Property (IP) \cite{ref17}.
 Advanced LLMs are optimized to generalize rather than explicitly memorize individual samples \cite{ref18}, which hides evidence of data usage.
 Data watermarking therefore embeds tractable, model-transferrable signals into the training corpus, enabling verification through model behavior.
-Effective data watermarking must satisfy key requirements include: stealthiness, so that the watermark is unlikely to be detected or removed; verification feasibility, enabling reliable detection even under strict black-box API access; and harmlessness, ensuring minimal impact on the model’s utility.
+Effective data watermarking must satisfy key requirements that include stealthiness, verification feasibility under black-box access, and harmlessness.